HGustavs/LenaSYS/README.md

 4. Now you have the LenaSYS repository, so you need to access the new directory in the terminal by typing: `cd LenaSYS/dockerenv/`.
 <img src="Shared/Documentation/docker_images/terminal3.png" width="512">

-5. Here you need to build a few images and containers, and to do that run the command for Windows: `.\setup.bat` or macOS/Linux: `./setup.sh`.
+5. Here you need to build a few images and containers, and to do that run the command for Windows: `.\setup.bat`.
+On macOS/Linux: make sure to change the file permissions first [here](README.md/#using-linux-or-mac), then run: `./setup.sh`.
 NOTE: You need to keep open Docker desktop program/app and do not turn off, otherwise this command will show an error and will not work.
 <img src="Shared/Documentation/docker_images/terminal4.png" width="512">